 - Life of Leisure:

 Satire on the Upper Class:

 The dramatist targetted Upper Victorian Class the most.
 He talks about the follies of his neighbors.
 He has presented a society, which has lost its values.
 Three major characters of this play belong to upper middle class.
 At the end of the play, the audience observes an increase in quantity.
-It is revealed to the audience that Jack also belongs to the same Class.
+It is revealed to the audience that Jack also belongs to the same class.
 Lady Bracknell, Algernon, and Gwendoline are the remaining characters.
 Lady Bracknell’s character is the most important in this regard.
 She is a typical lady of Victorian society.
-She focuses on his personal benefits.
+She focuses on personal benefits.
 Apparently, she is a sober and respectable lady but deep down audience knows that she is foolish, arrogant and class conscious.
 Through Algernon, the dramatist adds more satire in the play while showing his immature attitude towards his responsibilities.
 Jack and Gwendoline do the same.

 Hence, the satire on upper class is one of the clear themes of “The Importance of Being Earnest”.